Juston Wood

 Juston Wood (born December 27, 1979) is an American football coach and former quarterback who is currently an offensive analyst at Arizona State University.
 He played three seasons in the Arena Football League with the New York Dragons and Philadelphia Soul.
 He played college football at Portland State.
 He was also a member of the Minnesota Vikings and Central Valley Coyotes.

-Early years
+Early life

 Wood played high school football and was a three-year varsity letter winner at David Douglas High School in Portland, Oregon.
 He also earned all-conference honors in basketball.

 College career

 Wood played for the Portland State Vikings of Portland State University from 1999 to 2002.
 He twice earned ADA Academic All-American honors.
 He was a first-team All-Big Sky Conference selection at quarterback in 2001 and honorable mention in 2002, serving as team captain both seasons.
 He recorded career passing totals of 414 completions, 724 incompletions, 37 touchdowns and 5,653 yards.
 He graduated from Portland State with a bachelor's degree in public health education.